General Convex Agreement with Near-Optimal Communication: Protocol for Fixed Inputs' Bit-Length

+At a high level, $\Pi_{\ca}^L$ relies on reducing the number of inputs from up to $n$ valid inputs to up to a small number $\supernodefactor$ of valid values, where $\supernodefactor$ is defined as $\supernodefactor := 2$ if the input space has dilation factor $\delta = 1$, and $\supernodefactor := \log \log n$ otherwise.
+To reduce the number of inputs, we proceed in iterations: the parties are initially arranged into $N := n$ \emph{supernodes} such that each (\emph{good}) supernode holds a valid value.
+Each iteration rearranges these into $\lfloor N/\supernodefactor \rfloor$ supernodes, while maintaining the same fraction of good supernodes.
+Once $\supernodefactor$ supernodes/values are reached, we can rely on a safe-area approach to achieve $\ca$.

+\paragraph{Supernodes.} Supernodes are (possibly intersecting) groups of parties of equal size -- these should be acting as a single identity.
+The assignment is known by all parties at all times.
+We distinguish between three types of supernodes: \emph{byzantine}, \emph{confused} and \emph{good}.

-\paragraph{Supernodes.} Supernodes are groups of parties of approximately equal size.
-We add that a party may belong to multiple supernodes.
-We say that a supernode $S$ of $n_S$ parties is \emph{byzantine} if it contains at least $n_S \cdot \min\left(\frac{1}{\omega + \varepsilon/2}, \left( \frac{1}{\omega + \varepsilon/3}-\frac{1}{\omega + \varepsilon / 2} \right) /2\right)$ byzantine parties.
-For a non-byzantine supernode $S$, we may define the \emph{input} of $S$: this is a value that all honest parties in $S$ hold for $S$.
-We note that non-byzantine supernodes may not always hold valid inputs, due to past interactions with byzantine parties.
-Hence, we say that a supernode is \emph{confused} if it is not byzantine, but it was assigned a non-valid input.
-If a supernode is either byzantine or confused, we call it \emph{bad}.
-Finally, if supernode $S$ is neither byzantine nor confused, then it is \emph{good}.
-At the start, each party is assigned to its own supernode.
-Note that the fraction of bad supernodes in this first assignment is bounded by $1 / (\omega + \varepsilon)$.
+A supernode $S$ consisting of $n_S$ parties is \textbf{byzantine} if it contains at least $\frac{n_S}{\omega' + \varepsilon / 2}$ byzantine parties.
+This threshold is chosen so that $\ba$ can be achieved within $S$ and $\ca$ can be achieved within committees we will design using supernodes.

+For a non-byzantine supernode $S$, we may define the \textbf{input} of $S$: this is a value that all honest parties in $S$ hold for $S$.
+Non-byzantine supernodes may not always hold valid inputs, due to past interactions with byzantine parties: we say that a supernode is \textbf{confused} if it is non-byzantine but holds a non-valid input.
+If a supernode is either byzantine or confused, we call it \textbf{bad}.
+Finally, if supernode $S$ is neither byzantine nor confused, then it is \textbf{good}.